maheshchari/ngx-multilevel-dropdown/README.md

 # ngx-multilevel-dropdown

-An Angular treeview component with checkbox
+An Angular multi level dropdown component with checkbox

 ## Dependencies